A Floer fundamental group: Main definitions and statements.

 \begin{remark} Notice however that $\M(\star,\emptyset)$ has a ``built-in'' (i.e. already present in $\Mint(\star,\emptyset)$) boundary component, , that does not come from the Gromov compactification but from the limit case $R=0$. \end{remark}

-In all this paper, only $0$ and $1$ dimensional moduli spaces will be considered, and no bubbling of sphere can occur on such moduli spaces.
-This means they will all be compact up to breaks.
+In all this paper, only $0$ and $1$-dimensional moduli spaces will be considered, and no bubbling of sphere can occur on such moduli spaces.
+This means they will all be compact up to breaking and smooth.

-In particular, each $0$ dimensional moduli space $\M(y,x)$ is compact, and hence finite, and we let
+In particular, each $0$-dimensional moduli space $\M(y,x)$ is compact, and hence finite, and we let

-denote the (absolute) number of elements in $M(y,x)$. \begin{remark} It is usual, when working with pseudo-holomorphic curves or Floer trajectories, to consider the algebraic number $\Cardalg\M(x,y)$ of elements in a $0$-dimensional moduli space, i.e. to take signs coming from some orientation of the moduli space into account.
+denote the cardinality of $M(y,x)$. \begin{remark} It is usual, when working with pseudo-holomorphic curves or Floer trajectories, to consider the algebraic number $\Cardalg\M(x,y)$ of elements in a $0$-dimensional moduli space, i.e. to take signs coming from some orientation of the moduli space into account.
 We stress however that this definition refers to the absolute number, i.e. the sum where each element counts for $+1$. \end{remark}